Rye British Legion

 Rye Roll of Honour – 1914-1918

 The Rye Roll of Honour project started some time ago, it has since been added to by research by our President, Colonel Anthony Kimber, and a local military historian Kevin Regan, both of whom who have done many hours of research to this project.
 Essentially a great deal of work has been undertaken in the story behind the names on the memorial, where they served, where they fell, where they lived in Rye, and local connections..

-We are working on the final drafts and aim to publish on our website on the Anniversary of the outbreaks of WW1 on 04 August.
+We are working on the final drafts and aim to publish on our website durung Remembrance Weekend in November.
 Further work is going on records from WW2, and more recent conflicts, which we hope to publish online later in the year..